 Non-integer numeric values expressed in fixed-point notation shall consist of a sequence of decimal digits separated by a period as a decimal point indicator, with an optional leading sign (‘+’ or ‘-’).
 If the sign is omitted, ‘+’ shall be assumed.
 Leading and trailing zeroes may be used.
 At least one digit shall appear before and after a decimal point.

-Non-integer numeric values expressed in floating point notation shall consist of a sign, a mantissa, an alphabetic character indicating the division between the mantissa and exponent, and an exponent, constructed according to the following rules:
+Non-integer numeric values expressed in floating point notation shall consist of an optional sign, a mantissa string, an alphabetic character (either ‘E’ or ‘e’) indicating the division between the mantissa and exponent, and an exponent, constructed according to the following rules:

-The sign may be ‘+’ or ‘-’.
+The optional sign character may be ‘+’ or ‘-’.
 If the sign is omitted, ‘+’ shall be assumed.

-The mantissa must be a string of no more than 16 decimal digits with a decimal point (‘.’) in the second position of the ASCII string, separating the integer portion of the mantissa from the fractional part of the mantissa.
+The mantissa shall be a string consisting of decimal digits, with a decimal point (‘.’) in the second position of the ASCII mantissa string separating the integer portion of the mantissa from its fractional part.
+The integer part shall consist of a single digit, and the fractional part shall contain at least one digit.

 The character used to denote exponentiation shall be ‘E’ or ‘e’.
-If the character indicating the exponent and the following exponent are omitted, an exponent value of zero shall be assumed (essentially yielding a fixed-point value).
+If the character indicating exponentiation and the following exponent are omitted, an exponent value of zero shall be assumed (essentially yielding a fixed-point value).

-The exponent must be an integer, and may have either a ‘+’ or ‘-’ sign (if the sign is omitted, then ‘+’ shall be assumed).
+The exponent must be an integer, optionally preceded by a ‘+’ or ‘-’ sign (if the sign is omitted, then ‘+’ shall be assumed).

 The maximum positive floating-point value is approximately 1.798E+308, with 16 significant decimal digits precision.
 The minimum positive floating-point value is approximately 4.94E-324, with 16 significant decimal digits precision.